Hendrix-CS/csci151/index.md

 * All demonstrations must be completed by Friday, May 8th at 5 pm.

 Each formative assessment will be assigned on a Friday.
-To receive credit for an on-time demonstration, the office hours visit will need to occur by the following Friday at 5 pm.
+To receive credit for an on-time demonstration, the office hours visit will need to occur by the following Thursday at 5 pm.

 ## <a name="labs">Labs</a>